WHO WE ARE

-Project Karman is Northeastern University AIAA’s entry into the University Space Race; an unofficial competition to be the first university to launch a rocket past the Von Karman line of space defined as 100km above sea level.
-Read more about the project by following the links under the “About the Project” tab on the left.
+Project Karman is Northeastern University’s entry into the Collegiate Space Race; an unofficial competition to launch a rocket above the Karman line (100km above sea level).

 - Our belief is that external patch antennas will fail under Mach 5 conditions.
 We are looking into alternatives such as ceramic body sections and a ceramic nose cone that would allow for radio communication.
 Additionally an aluminum body was suggested, but communication would be difficult

 - We are still searching for GPS units which are not under ITAR regulations that prevent operation above 60,000 feet and 1,000 knots or greater.
 We want to ensure that we will have GPS lock on the rocket through the entirety of the flight, or additionally that we will regain a positive lock on the rocket once it has decelerated to below 1,000 knots as it approaches apogee.
 This is a critical component as it is the only way for us to verify that we did indeed reach the Karman line.